gsoules/MkDocs/digital-archive/docs/general/documentation-categories.md

 - Administrators
 - Developers

+Two other categories of broad interest are:

+-   Relationships
-A fifth category is documentation about Digital Archive plugins that is of broad interest.
+-   Digital Archive plugins

 Each category is explained below.
 Some people will fall into more than one category.
-For example, an administrator is usually also an archivist and a user.
+For example, an administrator is usually also an archivist, and an archvist is also a user.

 ## Users
 User documentation is for people who use the Digital Archive for research or just for fun.